pyxelr/recommendations-for-engineers/README.md

 - [F.B.(FluffBusting)Purity](https://www.fbpurity.com/) ← customise (clean) your Facebook
 - [Git History Browser Extension](https://github.com/LuisReinoso/git-history-browser-extension) ← add "Open in Git History" button to GitHub repos
 - [GitHub Repository Size](https://chrome.google.com/webstore/detail/github-repository-size/apnjnioapinblneaedefcnopcjepgkci) ← add repository size to GitHub's repository summary
-- [Github Web IDE](https://github.com/zvizvi/Github-Web-IDE) ← add a new drop down menu to any Github repository to browse the source code in a number of online IDEs
+- [Github Web IDE](https://github.com/zvizvi/Github-Web-IDE) ← add a new drop-down menu to any GitHub repository to browse the source code in a number of online IDEs
 - [Grammarly](https://app.grammarly.com/) ← very extensive tool to proofread English grammar
 - [HTTPS Everywhere](https://www.eff.org/https-everywhere) ← force HTTPS if possible
 - [Hypothesis - Web & PDF Annotation](https://web.hypothes.is/) ← open-source tool to highlight/annotate the text you read online and in the scientific papers.
 It's a great way to organize your research, as well as hold discussions about your annotations with other users [like me](https://hypothes.is/users/pyxelr)